 Multimedia: Audio, video, animations, virtual reality, LOLcats – anything that gives a fresh twist to China is very welcome. (short and sweet)

-We pay for all articles (except for ‘staff picks’, or where the author waives the fee), but with limited resources.
+We pay for all original articles (except for Letters to the Editor, or where the author waives the fee), but with limited resources.
 If you haven’t written anything yet, please email us with your idea in the first instance.
 If you already have something on the page, feel free to attach it along with your pitch.
 Please bear with us if we are slow getting back to you, and be assured that we read all incoming mail.

-If your submission has already been published elsewhere, even in a different version, always include the link or details when you write to us.
-We welcome book excerpts (which can be longer than our usual essays), but do not pay for reposts.
+If your submission has already been published elsewhere, even in a different version, always include the link or details when you write to us, including if the article is due to be published elsewhere but has not yet.
+We welcome reposts and book excerpts (which can be longer than our usual essays), but do not pay for them.

 All finished articles should be submitted by email as a Word file or Google doc, in Times New Roman, and should include a title and subheader.
 Please append a brief bio and small headshot, as well as any images (that you have copyright for or are not copyrighted) if appropriate, all copied within the document.
 For further questions please refer to our style guide.